Light Echoes of Time-resolved Flares and Application to Kepler Data: The Data

 \subsection{EPIC 247584113}

 We now present a star which does not appear to be a compelling candidate for the light echo method.
-Figure \ref{fig:2-all} presents light curves of EPIC 247584113, collected and processed in the same manner as those shown in Figure \ref{fig:1-all}.
-Our $4\sigma$ threshold for peak brightness events yields 6 peaks, shown in Figure \ref{fig:2-peaks}.
-To put it plainly, these results are far less 'clean' than those shown in Figure \ref{fig:1-peaks}.
-We see one instance of a peak event occurring very soon after another (panel 1, with the second peak shown again in panel 2).
-There is significantly more noticeable modulation in the post-peak curves compared to Figure \ref{fig:1-peaks} and the peaks themselves mostly do not present the structure expected from flare-like events.
+Figure~\ref{fig:2-all} presents light curves of EPIC 247584113, collected and processed in the same manner as those shown in Figure~\ref{fig:1-all}.
+Our $4\sigma$ threshold for peak brightness events yields 6 peaks, shown in Figure~\ref{fig:2-peaks}.
+To put it plainly, these results are far less `clean' than those shown in Figure~\ref{fig:1-peaks}.
+We see one instance of a peak event occurring very soon after another (Panel 1, with the second peak shown again in Panel 2).
+There is significantly more noticeable modulation in the post-peak curves compared to Figure~\ref{fig:1-peaks} and the peaks themselves mostly do not present the structure expected from flare-like events.
 These may instead be the result of stellar brightness fluctuations, which could also explain the greater variation in the post-peak curves.

 We further explore this object by summing the post-peak curves in the same fashion as done for the previous object.
-Figure \ref{fig:2-summed} shows the result of this co-addition process.
+Figure~\ref{fig:2-summed} shows the result of this co-addition process.
 The second panel of this figure shows only the post-peak light curve.

-Unlike Figure \ref{fig:1-summed}, the zoomed-in post-peak panel is not necessary to see the post-peak structure, which is clearly visible in the first panel of Figure \ref{fig:2-summed} as well.
-This structure is far too bright compared to the summed peak brightness to be the result of an echo produced in our model.
-In fact, our MCMC fitting routine described previously fails to fit this curve at all, and thus we do not have a corresponding Figure to Figure \ref{fig:1-fit} for this object.
+Unlike Figure~\ref{fig:1-summed}, a zoomed-in post-peak panel is not necessary to see the post-peak structure, which is clearly visible in Figure~\ref{fig:2-summed} as well.
+This structure is far too bright to be the result of an echo produced in our model.
+In fact, our MCMC fitting routine described previously fails to fit this curve at all, and thus we do not have a figure corresponding to Figure~\ref{fig:1-fit} for this object.
 We determine that while there is some interesting structure here, any brightness fluctuations following a peak event from this star are likely further intrinsic modulation of the star's brightness itself and not the result of an echo.